Scrip Orders for First United Methodist Church

 We will hang our mosquito net again in the north narthex as a reminder for the prevention aspect.
 For every $10 donated [envelopes [provided] , we will place a mosquito on the outside of the net.

-We invite the local high school students, faculty, band and booster club to watch the Varsity baseball games in the spring from our 1,000 square foot rooftop that provides an excellent view of the baseball diamond.
-Free hot dogs, popcorn, & lemonade are offered.
+We invite the local high school students, faculty, band and booster club to watch the Varsity baseball games in the spring from our 1,000 square foot rooftop that provides an excellent view of the baseball diamond, or from the "Skybox" a convereted classroom with the game telecast on closed circuit TV.

 Our first goal is to build on our foundation of being a “good neighbor” to the local high school and students.